linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 1. On the homepage of Control Center, click ![sound_normal](icon/sound_normal.svg).
 2. Click **Input** to:
-   - Select input device type from the dropdown list after **Input Device**.
+   - Select input device type from the drop-down list after **Input Device**.
    - Adjust input volume by dragging the slider.
    - You can enable **Automatic Noise Suppression** by clicking the button after "Automatic Noise Suppression".